Jimmy Allen (footballer, born 1909)

 James Phillips Allen (16 October 1909 – 5 February 1995) was an English footballer and football manager who played and coached in the Football League.
 He played as a defender for Portsmouth and Aston Villa, making over 250 league appearances.
-He made two appearances for England at full international level.
+He was Aston Villa's record signing and made two appearances for England at full international level.

 After World War II, Allen became manager of Colchester United, whom he led from the Southern League into the Football League in 1950.

 Early life

 Born in Poole, Allen was the youngest boy in a family of thirteen children to Samuel and Fanny Allen.
 His father was a drayman.
 He attended St Mary's School in Longfleet, playing football for the school team, and also played for Poole Central.

 Playing career

 Allen played for his local club Poole Town, earning a transfer to Portsmouth for a sum of £1,200 in 1930.
 Allen made 132 appearances for Portsmouth, scoring one goal.
 In 1934, Portsmouth finished as runner-up in the FA Cup against Manchester City, with Allen picking up and injury during the game, and a runners-up medal.

 Allen joined Aston Villa in 1934 for a record transfer fee of £10,775.
 He played in 147 league matches for Villa, scoring two goals, unable to help the club avoid relegation from the First Division in 1936, but captaining the side to the Second Division championship in 1938.

 Allen was in his prime when his career was interrupted by the outbreak of World War II.
+In September 1939, he played in Villa's last pre-war game, a 1–0 defeat at Derby County.
+On 4th September the Government announced a ban on Sport to prevent crowds gathering.
+Villa's League match away to Wolves was one of over thirty mid-week League fixtures called-off.
+Villa Park found itself in an evacuation district designated under the British Government's civilian evacuation scheme.
+The Police Chief Constable of Birmingham, C.C.H Moriarty, intimated that he would not sanction football matches within the city of Birmingham.
+The Football League's Scheme for War-time football proposed to limit gates to 8,000 in evacuation areas.
+With their large overheads, the directors of Aston Villa and Sunderland announced their intention to close down.
+The manager and players were paid off whilst Villa Park was commandeered by the War Office.
+Villa's players quickly found war-time employment.
+Allen became a policeman.

-He was forced to retire through injury in 1944, following wartime guest appearances for Birmingham City, Chelsea, Crystal Palace, Fulham, Luton Town, Portsmouth and Southampton, where he made eight appearances.
+Allen was forced to retire through injury in 1944, following wartime guest appearances for Birmingham City, Chelsea, Crystal Palace, Fulham, Luton Town, Portsmouth and Southampton, where he made eight appearances.